sharife/goldenthread-v2/site/content/posts/your-guide-to-the-patron-manager-video-on-demand-platform.md

   platform.
 We use Patron Manager to give you access to previously recorded performances for a designated period of viewing. "
 ---
+Welcome to our video on demand troubleshooting support page!
+Below you will find answers to many frequently asked questions about our streaming platform.
+We use Patron Manager to give you access to previously recorded performances for a designated period of viewing.

 ### Are you having difficulty viewing?

 If you are having trouble viewing your video right now, you can try all of these steps:

 1. Refresh your browser by closing all windows and relaunching.
 2. Use your browser in the 'incognito/private' mode.
 3. Disable any ad-blocking software or browser plugins.Switch to another browser.
 4. Use another device.
 5. Test your internet bandwidth at speedtest.net.
 Quality video streaming works best at 2.5-3Mbps.

 If you’re still experiencing issues, you might want to try turning off the Wi-Fi on your other devices or use an Ethernet cable to connect your device directly to your router for a stronger connection.